wchance/blockchain-homework/README.md

 - Step 2: Download latest Geth & Tools release for your Operating System and unzip .exe file into step 1 directory
 - Step 3:

-### - Explain the configuration of the network, such as it's blocktime, chain ID, account passwords, ports, etc.

-### - Explain how to connect MyCrypto to your network and demonstrate (via screenshots and steps) and send a transaction.

 ## Start Node1
 * Start the first node by opening a new terminal and running the following command: